Skip to contents

 knitr::kable(res_eff)

-The effective sample size is at least 2759 for every regression effect, and hence all inefficiency factors are below 7.25.
+The estimated effective sample size is at least 285.4 for every regression effect, and hence all estimated inefficiency factors (IFs) are below 7.01.

 The sampler is easy to implement, however there might be problems when the response variable contains either only very few or very many successes.